michaelcezar/MicrosoftSQLServerLinuxBackupToS3/README.md

 # MicrosoftSQLServerBackupToS3
-Shell script to backup SQL Server to Amazon S3
+Shell script to backup SQL Server Linux to Amazon S3

 Before run this script, install and configure: